manuelbassani/teched2025-XP264/exercises/ex1/README.md

 </tbody>
 </table>

+> [!TIP]
+>
-- Please observe the consumer context is very much empty.
+> - Please observe the consumer context is very much empty.
 The consumer subaccount acts as a service provider ensuring user authentication and permissions validation in order to access the subscription.

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">